 Although it’s only natural to feel down after an unpleasant meeting with your superiors, or after losing a client, feeling continuously stressed can actually alter your mood even outside of the office.
 Work occupies a very important spot in our lives, as it forms a great deal of our identity, so once we become unhappy with our own performance, it affects our self-perception and self-worth.

 As a result, this level of dissatisfaction spills over into other aspects of your life, leading you to feel unmotivated, unable to truly enjoy the moment, and it can even lead to depression and anxiety.
 You might find yourself very hot-tempered, sad, and pensive for hours after you leave the office.

-Try processing those emotions through meditation, by letting yourself experience them in all of their stages of intensity, and by filtering them through a more positive lens: this is your chance to improve and grow, or even find a new professional path where you’ll feel happy and fulfilled.
+Try processing those emotions through meditation and yoga, by letting yourself experience them in all of their stages of intensity, and by filtering them through a more positive lens: this is your chance to improve and grow, or even find a new professional path where you’ll feel happy and fulfilled.

 Your mind and your body are intertwined, so whatever may be causing stress for your mind, your body will feel the consequences as well, only in different forms.
 People who suffer from anxiety often exhibit similar symptoms, such as constant uneasiness, insomnia, nausea, heart palpitations, and the like – all of which can be also caused by a highly stressful situation.

 Even lack of focus and energy are enough to point out an issue with your mindset, as perhaps you’ve reached a point of oversaturation with stress that you are experiencing burnout.
 Headaches, muscle tension, and constant exhaustion often follow long-term stress, leaving you almost completely drained to deal with the root of the problem.